 SOFTS-Arabica coffee slips from three-week high hit on Brazil frost fears

-LONDON, June 29 (Reuters) - Arabica coffee futures on ICE fell on Tuesday after touching a three-week high amid concern over forecasts for frosts this week in top grower Brazil.
+NEW YORK/LONDON, June 29 (Reuters) - Arabica coffee futures on ICE fell on Tuesday after touching a three-week high earlier in the session amid concern over forecasts for frosts this week in top grower Brazil.

 COFFEE

-* A strong polar air mass is moving through South and Southeast areas of Brazil this week, with a drop in temperatures forecast for Wednesday and Thursday and risk of frost in some low-lying areas.
+* Dealers said the market will likely remain volatile this week following weather updates from top producer Brazil, where a strong polar air mass is moving through South and Southeast areas.

-* Dealers said some weather models are pointing to a potential for frost in Parana state, Brazil’s southernmost coffee-growing area.
+* There were reports of frosts this morning in Parana state, Brazil's southernmost coffee-growing area.
+But they mostly hit corn-producing regions for now.

-* Although the state accounts for less than 5% of total arabica production, frost can have an exponential effect on prices because it can kill the coffee tree outright.
+* Although the state accounts for less than 5% of total Brazilian arabica production, frosts can have an exponential effect on prices because they can kill the coffee tree outright.

 * Weighing on coffee, however, were falls in the wider financial markets, where fears over a new COVID-19 variant prevailed.
 MKTS/GLOBO/R

-* Top robusta producer Vietnam's coffee exports in the first half of the year fell 12.3% from a year earlier to 825,000 tonnes, data showed.
+* Top robusta producer Vietnam's coffee exports in the first half of the year fell 12.3% from a year earlier to 825,000 tonnes.

 SUGAR